Pylons/waitress/docs/arguments.rst

     file descriptors.
 Select() and poll() provide basically the same functionality, but poll() doesn't have the file descriptors limit.
     Default: False (New in 0.8.6)

+url_prefix
+    String: the value used as the WSGI ``SCRIPT_NAME`` value.
+Setting this to anything except the empty string will cause the WSGI ``SCRIPT_NAME`` value to be the value passed minus any trailing slashes you add, and it will cause the ``PATH_INFO`` of any request which is prefixed with this value to be stripped of the prefix.
+Default: the empty string.